 In these activities you will investigate the properties of prisms and pyramids.
 Full instructions are given as to how to roll scrap paper tightly around string to make paper sticks and tie the string together at the vertices to make ‘skeleton’ 3D polyhedra.
 There are activities for teachers to engage with together […]

-The edges of the triangle are the same length. […]
+The edges of the triangle are the same length.
+What about the […]

 A tetrahedron and an octahedron, both have equilateral triangular faces.